Sustainable Cooks

 1 cup water

 • Secure the Instant Pot lid, and make sure the nozzle is set to "sealing".
-Press "steam" and adjust the time to 8 minutes.
+Press "steam" and adjust the pressure to "normal" and the time to 8 minutes.

 • Once the Instant Pot shuts off, allow it to vent naturally for 10 minutes and then do a quick release to let out any pressure that may remain.